on the issues

 If East Lansing needs to make cuts and raise revenue, it needs to lead from the top.
 That is why I am proposing a four year pay freeze for members of council and top city staff.

-Residents have been asking council for years for improvements to the traffic conditions in neighborhoods such as Chesterfield Hills and Southeast Marble, and have sent the city petitions with detailed requests of what they want to see happen.
-Instead of listening to residents, the city either ignores them or tells them the things they want, such as stop signs, won’t work.
+Residents have been asking council for years for improvements to the traffic conditions in neighborhoods around the city, and have sent the city petitions with detailed requests of what they want to see happen.
+Instead of listening to residents, the city either ignores them, hires expensive consultants to “research” the issue, or tells them the things they want, such as stop signs, won’t work.
 It is time to listen to our residents and tackle this issue head on.
+This also includes addressing the issue of excessive noise from vehicles during the late hours of the night.

 Affordable Housing